Problems We Found With Henderson Drinking Water

 Lead In Henderson Drinking Water

 Lead enters tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as recently happened in Flint, Michigan), lead leaches into drinking water, and reaches toxic levels.
-Recent analysis for lead in Henderson found a 90th percentile concentration of 2.5 parts per billion, with samples ranging up to 9.5 ppb.
+A recent city of Henderson water quality report revealed a 90th percentile concentration of 2.5 parts per billion, with samples ranging up to 9.5 ppb.
 EPA and CDC recognize that there is no such thing as a safe level of lead.
 And of course, federal regulations cannot take into account levels measured at an individual tap.

 Chromium 6 In Henderson Drinking Water